tromero/Unity-Project-Settings-in-a-New-Window/README.md

 Menu shortcuts for opening Unity project settings in a window rather than in the Inspector.

 Has this ever happened to you?

 You're editing a light's bias, and you need to change your quality settings.
 You go to Edit/Project settings/Quality and tweak something.
-Your light was deselected, so you reselect it, and tweak something else about the light.
-Now your quality settings need more tweaking, so you go back.
+Now your light was deselected, so you reselect it, and tweak something else about the light.
+Now your quality settings need more tweaking, so you go back through Edit/Project settings/Quality.

 Ad infinitum...

 This script solves that by making it super easy to open your project settings in a window so you can have both side-by-side or in tabs.

 # To Install: